kruti1028/SQL_PROJECT/QA.md

 What are your risk areas?
 Identify and describe them.

-1. Removing Duplicates: The analytics and all_session had quit no duplicate.
+1. Removing Duplicates: The analytics and all_session had quit duplicates.

 2. Handling Missing Data: The all_session table had missing data in the country and the city like "not available in demo dataset.